EVERY CHILD NEEDS A CHAMPION

 Who We Are

-Alameda County Court Appointed Special Advocates (ACCASA) is a member of the National CASA Association, which has helped ensure the security and wellbeing of more than two million children across the United States.
+Alameda County Court Appointed Special Advocates (ACCASA) is a member of the National CASA/GAL Association, which has helped ensure the security and wellbeing of more than two million children across the United States.

 Alameda County CASA Mission